jsne/website/libs/mailer/README.md

 issues so we use this worker to process the requests for us and send the response back to the client.

+## Why not a Mailchimp npm lib?

+They have tonnes of dependencies and functionality we don't need, we want the footprint of the worker to be as small as possible.

 ## Scripts

 | Name     | Description                |